 |Binomial name:||Coluber constrictor|

 The Garter snake belongs to the Colubrid genus.
-They are fairly distributed through North America.
+They are fairly distributed throughout North America.
 You can find them in the panhandle of Alaska and you can see them in Central America.
-Colubrid snakes are the most extensively distributed reptiles genus in North America,.
+Colubrid snakes are the most extensively distributed reptile genus in North America.
 The garter snake is quite a celebrity.
 It is the state reptile of Massachusetts.

 Garter snakes exhibit high variation in color patterns.
 There are three light colored stripes running along the length of the body against a background color of brown, black, olive or gray.